 For solo travelers on the 787-8 Dreamliner, the rear-facing window seats are more private and are the best seats.
 The window seats A & K, as well as middle seat E on row 3, are the single best seats on the plane since they offer direct aisle access without having to jump over the feet of other passengers.
 While the window and the middle seat on row 7 also offer a clear exit route, they are not so desirable.

 Premium Economy Seats

 The Premium Economy cabin on the Dreamliner 787-9 is located right behind the Business Class cabin.
 There are a total of 6 rows of seats.
-The first five rows, row 16-20, have 7 seats across, configured in a 2-3-2 pattern vs. nine seats in each row in Economy (3-3-3), while the last row, row 21, only has the 2 aisle seats on each side.
-The middle rows of that last row are where the toilets are, so traveller should try to avoid seats on row 21 if possible.
+The first five rows, rows 16-20, have 7 seats across, configured in a 2-3-2 pattern vs. nine seats in each row in Economy (3-3-3), while the last row, row 21, only has the 2 aisle seats on each side.
+The middle rows of that last row are where the toilets are, so a traveler should try to avoid seats on row 21 if possible.

 The seat monitor is a sizeable 10.6 inches and is controlled by the controller on the side of the seats.
 Another decent surprise was the 2 USB ports under the monitor, as well as the universal power port at the bottom of the side of the seats.
-The in-flight entertainment system had a decent range of movies, tv series and music.
+The in-flight entertainment system had a decent range of movies, TV series, and music.

 Best Premium Economy Seats

 The best Premium Economy seats are those at the front of the cabin behind Business Class.
 However, the last row, row 21, only has 2 aisle seats on each side.
 The middle rows of that last row are where the toilets are, so travelers should try to avoid seats on row 21 if possible.
 The two-seat window options are the best option for couples traveling together.